jstolarek/dc-card-maker-script/README.md

 Custom menu entry names
 -----------------------

-By default the script extracts game names from the GDI images.
-If you wish to customise menu entry names run the script, edit the `ini/LIST.INI` as desired and generate the `gdmenu.cdi` by manually re-running the commands at the end of the script:
+On its first run the script extracts game names from the GDI images.
+Extracted name is placed in a `name.txt` file inside the game's directory on the SD card.
+You can edit these `name.txt` files to provide custom names to display in GDMenu.
+For example, you might want to change all names to be displayed using lowercase letters, but keep the first letter of each word capitalized.
+Here's an incantation that does that:

 ```
-genisoimage -C 0,11702 -V GDMENU -G data/ip.bin -r -J -l -input-charset iso8859-1 -o gdmenu.iso data/1ST_READ.BIN ini/LIST.INI
-./tools/cdi4dc gdmenu.iso gdmenu.cdi
+find target_dir -name "name.txt" -exec sed -i -e "s/[A-Z]/\L&/g; s/\b\(.\)/\u\1/g" {} \;
 ```

-Then copy the resulting `gdmenu.cdi` to `01/` directory on your SD memory card.
+Once you edited `name.txt` files to your liking run the script again with the same parameters to generate an updated GDMenu image with new names.

 Contributing guidelines